Cost of Moving a Boiler

 Will moving a boiler affect the value of your property?

-Moving your boiler won't really impact the value of your home.
-However, if you choose to install a brand-new boiler in the new location, this will slightly increase your home's value.
+Moving your boiler is unlikely to directly impact the value of your home.
+However, if you choose to install a brand-new boiler in the new location, especially one that is more energy efficient, this can become attractive to potential buyers.

 How much does it cost to repair a faulty boiler?